 2.4.1 Planning permission for IAMP ONE was granted in May 2018 with the necessary consents obtained to enable construction to start on site in June 2018.
-In terms of the DCO for IAMP TWO, the first non-statutory consultation on the DCO was undertaken in late 2016/early 2017, with the DCO submission to PINS expected in late 2019.
-Subject to the timing of the DCO process and the issuing of consent it is intended that works under the DCO would start on site in early 2021, with the strategic infrastructure (roads, utilities, landscaping) requiring a two-year construction period.
+In terms of the DCO for IAMP TWO, the first non-statutory consultation was undertaken in late 2016/early 2017 and statutory consultation was undertaken in March-May 2019.
+The DCO submission to PINS is expected in quarter 1 2020.
+Subject to the timing of the DCO process and the issuing of consent it is intended that works under the DCO would start on site in summer 2021, with the strategic infrastructure (roads, utilities, landscaping) requiring a two-year construction period.